patcg-individual-drafts/private-aggregation-api/flexible_filtering.md

 [explainer](https://github.com/patcg-individual-drafts/private-aggregation-api/blob/main/report_verification.md#specifying-a-contextual-id-and-each-possible-ig-owner)
 for more discussion.
 Identical considerations would apply to this batching ID in the `shared_info`; so, we would not allow a batching ID to be set for bidders.
-Note that Protected Audience auction winners could still report using Shared Storage in the rendering (fenced) frame.

 #### Backwards compatibility